Ventura DUI Myths

 MYTH #4: THERE IS NO DISPUTING THE “TEST” RESULT IN YOUR CASE.

 Not so.
-It is true that the test result is generally viewed as the one “hard” piece of evidence the prosecution has in your DUI case, whether the test result be from a breath test or a blood test.
-However, to evaluate the reliability of that test result, it is necessary to explore all the issues that might potentially affect whether it is a true reflection of a person’s blood alcohol content at time of driving.
+It is true that the test result is generally viewed as the one “hard” piece of evidence the prosecution has in your DUI case, whether the test result is from a breath test or a blood test.
+However, to evaluate the reliability of that test result, it is necessary to explore all the issues that might potentially affect whether it is a true reflection of a person’s blood alcohol content at the time of driving.
 These issues include potential problems with the machine, sample contamination, margin for error, drinking pattern, and other issues, depending on the facts of your particular case.
 At the Law Office of Jennifer Zide, we fully explore all the defense issues related to your “test” result to expose the truth.

 MYTH #5: THE OFFICER IS INFALLIBLE.

 Not so.
 Although officers are presented as law enforcement “authorities”, they can make mistakes, just like anyone, without necessarily any bad intention.
 Often, there are internal inconsistencies in a report that can call into question an officer’s ability to clearly recall the important facts relating to an arrest.
 Often, the officers do not take notes in the field and are attempting to recall details at a later date, potentially amidst the confusion of other intervening arrests.
 When they do get to court many months later and testify, officers often rely not on a true recollection of events, but on the contents of their reports, so that we potentially face multiple levels of either mistake or inability to clearly recall.